-Key words for intranet searching purposes High Risk Policy?
-Definition: Contains information in the public domain that may present additional risk to the public e.g. contains detailed images of means of strangulation.
+Key words for intranet searching purposes Contains information in the public domain that may present additional risk to the public e.g. contains detailed images of means of strangulation.
 References to individually identifiable cases.
-References to commercially sensitive or confidential systems.
-If a policy is considered to be high risk it will be the responsibility of the author and chief officer sponsor to ensure it is redacted to the requestee.
 No If Yes include the following sentence and relevant information in the Intended Recipients section above - In the event that this is policy is made available to the public the following information should be redacted: